 I’m going to be experimenting with these tips over the coming weeks, so I’ll let you know how it goes.

-If you want to be heard better in English, you’re welcome to set up a call and see if we’re a match for working together.
+If you want to be heard better, you’re welcome to set up a call and see if we’re a match for working together.
 I promise I’ll listen 😉Book discovery call